Luismcplopes/e-Learning/README.md

-# e-Learning
-Cheat sheets form learning some new tech and app
+# Some personal notation form learning some new tech and app.